w3c/wai-tutorials/source/images/textual.html.erb.md

 {:.ap}

 The visual effects in the above image can be produced using CSS3 and an embedded font.
-Authors and developers that need to support older browsers may find the image example useful if a less styled fallback text isn’t an option.
+Authors and developers that have to support older browsers may find the image example useful if a less styled fallback text isn’t an option.

 <aside class="annotation">
   <h4 class="annotation-header">Browser Support</h4>